 Pruning should be done more during the middle of winter when the tree is dormant.
 Pruning also can be done closer to the summer when a tree is in full bloom.

 Just to relax your nerves, bleeding does not hurt the maple tree.
 It just gives the tree an unattractive look, as sap will be present on a tree’s exterior.
 You may notice this without pruning, especially if you have squirrels.
 These little rodents love nibbling on the bark of a maple.
 Do your best to maintain this cosmetic issue, as the sap may attract insects.

-For more information on tree trimming and pruning, contact our Blooms Landcare professionals of Fort Worth TX.
+For more information on tree trimming and pruning, contact our Blooms Landcare professionals of Dallas and Fort Worth TX.
 They’ll be willing to help you with any situation.